cyriltriou/CustomPackageWindowEditor/README.md

 Your custom package has been created in the folder ***Packages*** but it is not visible into the project tree.
 That is normal.
 In fact, this package must be installed somewhere else, meaning ouside the project itself.

-The goal is to make it available from package manager usally for others projects.
-It might be also a way to split your current project to isolate a part of the code as an asset and reimport it through a package.
+The goal is to make it available from package manager for others unity projects.
+It might be also a suitable way to split your current project to isolate a part of the code as an asset and reimport it through a package.

-It also means that the lifecycle of this package will leave in another unity project as it is not possible to change the packages installed in the folder ***Packages*** because it is ummutable (consult the links below ***Understand the full picture***).
+It also means that the lifecycle of this package will leave in another unity project as it is not possible to change the packages installed in the folder ***Packages*** because it is ***ummutable*** (consult the links below to ***Understand the full picture***).

 So, the place where you make your package available is called ***a registry***:
 - Read [Sharing your package](https://docs.unity3d.com/Manual/cus-share.html) to see the different possibilities.

 # How to go further?

 When your package is finished you need to make it available.
 Then you can publish it by putting it into a ***zip archive*** for a ***local storage*** or ***into github*** or a "***github like***" as **e**xplained at the end of the video below (7min) or in your owned unity registry as mentioned above (see how to create a npm registry for unity on Google).

 # The story of this package